facebookresearch/ParlAI/parlai/mturk/README.md

 ### tasks/dealnodeal/

-If you require need to run
-this evaluation, you may rewind back to the [`mturk_archive`](https://github.com/facebookresearch/ParlAI/tree/mturk_archive)
+You can restore this task by switching to the [`mturk_archive`](https://github.com/facebookresearch/ParlAI/tree/mturk_archive) tag of ParlAI:
-tag:

 ```bash
 git checkout mturk_archive